wllmtrng/udacity_data_analyst_nanodegree/P6 D3js Visualization/README.md

 What I don't like is that there are two Occupation types that the data is skewed towards.
 Other and Professional Occupations don't give much value.
 Although they are indeed the top 10 Occupation, I believe they should be removed.

-It's interesting to see that Computer Programmers are very credible occupations.
+It's interesting to see that Computer Programmers are very credit worthy occupations.
 They have a high prosper score on average compared to all the other professions, besides Executive.

 ### t0mkaka